openstack/freezer/README.rst

  swift storage - OS object storage

- To use local storage specify "--storage swift" or skip "--storage" parameter at all.
+ To use swift storage specify "--storage swift" or skip "--storage" parameter at all.
  And use "--container %swift-container-name%"

  Backup example::